 - a.
 The Chair is obliged to ensure that the departmental review is fair to the candidate and rigorous in maintaining University standards.
-The Academic Senate Committee on Privilege and Tenure (P&T) must be contacted directly for allegations of procedures which violate the Faculty Code of Conduct. - b.
+The Academic Senate Committee on Privilege and Tenure (P&T) must be contacted directly for allegations of procedures which violate the Faculty Code of Conduct (APM-015) - b.
 Participation in personnel meetings is considered part of a faculty member's service duties.
 There must be a concerted effort to ensure participation by as many faculty as possible in department meetings.
 Academic Personnel may return the file if insufficient departmental votes are recorded.
 Physical presence of faculty members is required in discussions intended to lead to a vote on academic personnel actions.
 Physical presence is defined as attending the meeting in person to allow for complete participation in the deliberations, discussions, decisions, and/or voting.
+Remote attendance is permissible if it can be organized in a way that enables engagement and preserves confidentiality.
 Under extenuating circumstances, there may be absentee ballots.
 All absentee votes must be received prior to the departmental meeting.
 If opinions are expressed via an absentee ballot, then they must be discussed at the meeting. - c.
 All ranks/steps requested by the candidate must be considered and voted upon by the voting members of the department.
-Record all votes taken unless the vote for higher rank and step is unanimous.
+Record all votes taken unless the vote for higher rank and step does not have any negative votes. - d.

-d.
 The department shall adopt procedures under which the departmental letter setting forth the departmental recommendations shall be available for inspection by all voting members, including faculty who have been given advisory voting privileges.

 When the draft of the departmental recommendation letter is ready for review, the Chair is responsible for communicating to the faculty where the draft is available for review.
 The Chair must also provide the faculty with a due date for receipt of any comments to the draft.

 It is advisable to allow, at a minimum, a period of two (2) business days.
 It is the department faculty's responsibility to ensure that the letter accurately reflects the discussion.
 Once the due date has passed, the Chair must review any comments received from the faculty, and to the extent possible, incorporate those comments into the finalized departmental recommendation letter.